Search for

 18 January 1984 - Air France

 An Air France Boeing 747 was carrying 261 passengers and crew when an explosion rocked the aircraft shortly after leaving Karachi, Pakistan.
 The blast created a hole in the right aft cargo compartment causing rapid decompression.
-The pilots made an emergency descent and landing at the airport with no injuries.
+The pilots made an emergency descent and landed at the airport with no injuries.

 10 March 1984 - Union des Transportes Aériens